gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 1. Checks out the code of the repository(on the ref of latest commit of branch which made the PR) in which it is referenced.
 2. Starts a minikube cluster
 3. Builds a docker image of the adapter and sets minikube to use docker's registry.
-4. Starts the adapter and meshplay server (The url to deployment and service yaml of adapter are configurable).
+4. Starts the adapter and Meshplay Server (The url to deployment and service yaml of adapter are configurable).
-   NOTE: The service mesh name( whose adapter we are testing ) has to passed in:
+   NOTE: The adapter name has to passed in:

 ---

       ...
       with:
-         adapter_name: < NAME OF THE SERVICE MESH >
+         adapter_name: < NAME OF THE ADAPTER >

 5. The uploaded patternfile is deployed.
 6. Workflow sleeps for some time.